cinecert/imf-vtfp/readme.md

 3. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `SourceDuration` property;
 4. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `RepeatCount` property.

+##### StereoImageTrackFileResourceType

-In the case where the resource items comprising the intermediate list are of the type `StereoImageTrackFileResourceType`, steps 1-4 immediately foregoing shall be performed twice, first using the child elements of the `LeftEye` element, then using the child elements of the `RightEye` element.
+In the case where the resource items comprising the intermediate list are of the type `StereoImageTrackFileResourceType`, the following procedure shall instead be performed:

+A. The encoder shall produce eight (8) octets comprising the big-endian encoding of the `SourceDuration` property;
+B. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `RepeatCount` property.
+C. For each of the child elements `LeftEye` and `RightEye`, in that order, steps (1) and (2) above shall be performed.
+ For clarity, the progression of serialized items submited to the digest shall be:

+   - StereoImageTrackFileResourceType::SourceDuration
+   - StereoImageTrackFileResourceType::RepeatCount
+   - StereoImageTrackFileResourceType::LeftEye::TrackFileId
+   - StereoImageTrackFileResourceType::LeftEye::EntryPoint
+   - StereoImageTrackFileResourceType::RightEye::TrackFileId
+   - StereoImageTrackFileResourceType::RightEye::EntryPoint

 See also [Stereoscopic Constraints](#stereoscopic-constraints) below.

+##### Text Encoding

 The fingerprint of an IMF virtual track shall be the SHA-1 ( [ISO/IEC 10118-3](https://www.iso.org/standard/39876.html) )